Summer Program 2022

 Our language classes will take place in two different shifts.

-SHIFT 1: will begin at 10:00 AM Israel time.
-This shift will include in-person and online language classes for all levels.
+SHIFT 1: will begin at 09:00 AM Israel time.
+This shift will include in-person language classes for all levels.

-SHIFT 2: will begin in the evening Israel time/late morning EST. This shift will include online language classes only.
+SHIFT 2: will begin at 18:00 Israel time, 11:00 EST in America.
+This shift will include online language classes only.

-The summer program will take place on the Tel Aviv University campus from July 1 to July 29, 2021 (4 weeks), 5 days a week.
-The program offers intensive Yiddish instruction at three levels.
+The summer program will take place on the Tel Aviv University campus from July 3 to July 28, 2022 (4 weeks)*, 5 days a week (Sunday-Thursday) .
+Full attendance is expected.
+The program offers intensive Yiddish instruction at five levels.
 Language instruction will be supplemented by an afternoon program of lectures, conversation workshops and tours.

-Located minutes away from both the center of Tel Aviv and its beaches, TAU is the largest university in Israel, with significant resources in Jewish Studies, among them the Diaspora Museum and the Margulies Yiddish Book Collection.
+Located minutes away from both the center of Tel Aviv and its beaches, TAU is the largest university in Israel, with significant resources in Jewish Studies, among them the new Museum of the Jewish People and the Margulies Yiddish Book Collection.
 Students can enjoy Tel Aviv's diverse attractions: museums, cafes, Bauhaus architecture, the beach and the promenade, the old harbor, summer festivals, and clubs in this Mediterranean city "that never sleeps."

-Yiddish Classes will be held between 10:00 -11.30 and 12.00-13.30 Israel Time on the Tel Aviv University campus, with online options during these same hours (pending enrollment.)
-Online language classes will also be offered between the hours of 19:00 and 22:00 Israel time.
-Class placement will be determined by students' performance on a Yiddish proficiency test.
+In-person Yiddish classes will be held between 09:00 -10:30 and 11:00-12:30 Israel Time on the Tel Aviv University campus.
+Online language classes will be offered between the hours of 18:00 and 20:30 Israel time.
+Class placement will be determined by information and Yiddish writing sample students provide.
 Attendance at the Yiddish instruction classes is mandatory.
+Students wishing to receive course credit are also required to attend a minimum of five hours of cultural programming per week (roughly 2 or 3 weekly activities).

 Introduction to basic Yiddish grammar, pronunciation, conversation, reading, and writing.
-Yiddish I includes sections for both native Hebrew speakers and for international students.
+In-person Yiddish I instruction includes (a) a section for fluent Hebrew speakers and (b) for non-Hebrew speakers.
+The online section of this class (c) is for both Hebrew and non-Hebrew speakers.

 Intended for advanced Yiddish students in various fields or disciplines of the humanities and social sciences.
 Students should be enrolled at an accredited university, college, or research institute or be a professional interested in integrating Yiddish into their work (filmmakers, creative writers, etc.).
-This course is divided into a class on advanced Yiddish grammar which may include emphasis on idiomatic usage of Yiddish, non-standard Yiddish, and Yiddish dialects and a class in which students have an opportunity for analysis and discussion of literary, folkloric, and/or historical Yiddish texts with the goal of providing students with skills necessary for independent scholarly research and creativity.
+This course is divided into a class on advanced Yiddish grammar and a class in which students have an opportunity for analysis and discussion of literary, folkloric, and/or historical Yiddish texts with the goal of providing students with skills necessary for independent scholarly research and creativity.

 Afternoon Academic and Cultural Program

 In addition to these courses, the Yiddish Program includes a robust afternoon academic and cultural program, held on campus and in Tel Aviv.
-The co-curricular afternoon includes:
+The co-curricular afternoon will include:

-- A series of lectures in English on "Landmarks of Yiddish Literature and Culture".
+- A series of lectures in English offering an overview of Yiddish literature

 Students are encouraged to bring their musical instruments with them.

-Full time students are eligible for scholarships offered by The Naomi Foundation:
+Full time students are eligible for various program scholarships:

 In addition to these: